-We provide our services to more than 37,000 patients annually through seven Family Health Centers sites throughout Louisville Metro.
-All Family Health Centers sites and laboratories are accredited by the Joint Commission on Accreditation of Healthcare Organizations.
+We provide our services to more than 37,000 patients annually through eight Family Health Centers sites throughout Louisville Metro.
+All Family Health Centers sites and laboratories are accredited by The Joint Commission.
 FHC is also a certified Patient Centered Medical Home.

 Being a Patient Centered Medical Home means Family Health Centers is guided by the following principles:

 - Care When You Need Us

 The mission of the Family Health Centers, Inc. is to provide access to high quality primary and preventive care services without regard to the ability to pay.

 At Family Health Centers, Inc. we will provide you and your family with the same care and attention we want for our families and ourselves.

 In 1976, Family Health Centers, Inc. was established by the Louisville-Jefferson County Board of Health to improve access to high quality primary and preventive health services for residents of the Louisville Metro area.
 The health center opened as the Louisville Memorial Primary Care Center and the Board of Health created a freestanding Board of Governors to operate the new health center.
 In 1985, the organization changed its name to “Family Health Centers” and a few years later the organization was incorporated as a non-profit organization.